 - You may not bring visitors back to your home without the consent of the host.

-- Remember that host is allowed to accept students from other schools at the time of your stay, however that cannot be students who speak the same language as you.
+- Remember that the host is allowed to accept students from other schools at the time of your stay, however they cannot be students who speak the same language as you.